Joe Mixon

-Joseph Tyler Mixon (born July 24, 1996) is an American football running back for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Oklahoma, where he was a first-team All-Big 12, and was selected by the Bengals in the 2nd round of the 2017 NFL Draft.
+Joseph Tyler Mixon (born July 24, 1996) is an American professional football running back for the Houston Texans of the National Football League (NFL).
+Mixon played college football for the Oklahoma Sooners, earning first-team All-Big 12 honors in 2016.
+He was selected by the Cincinnati Bengals in the second round of the 2017 NFL draft.

-High school career
+Early life

-Mixon attended Freedom High School, where he played football and basketball for the Falcons.
+Mixon attended Freedom High School in Oakley, California, where he played football and basketball for the Falcons.
 He was a three-year starter at running back for the Freedom High School Falcons football team.
 He rushed for 1,134 yards and 13 touchdowns as a sophomore on 171 carries.
 In his junior year, he rushed for 1,443 yards and 21 touchdowns on 201 carries.
 In his final year, he rushed for 1,704 yards and 23 touchdowns on 226 carries.

 Mixon played in 16 basketball games for the Falcons.
-He had a 12.2 PPG average and a free throw percentage of 57% and made 79 field goals.
-His team went 22-2 overall and 10-0 in league play that season.
+He had a 12.2 points per game average and a free throw percentage of 57% and made 79 field goals.
+His team went 22–2 overall and 10–0 in league play that season.

 Mixon was ranked as a five-star recruit and the top-ranked running back in the nation by the Rivals.com recruiting network.
 In January 2014, he committed to the University of Oklahoma to play college football.
 He had 47 offers, and ultimately chose Oklahoma over Alabama, California, Wisconsin, and UCLA.